Here's a quick manners refresher to share with your kids before the big dinner this week.

-Thanksgiving’s around the bend, so you may need to brush up your kid’s table manners or get them started before you sit down for the big meal.
+With Thanksgiving around the bend, you may need to brush up your kid’s table manners or get them started before you sit down for the big meal.
 Start teaching manners at age 2, Emily Post says, and remember to make it fun for the best results.
 Here are Post’s top table manners for kids from Emily Post’s Table Manners for Kids.

 1. Come to the table with clean hands